Wauja: Work

 Traditionally, men are responsible for weaving baskets and collecting clay for the construction of ceramics.
 Women are responsible for grinding shells to mix clay, and for manually shaping clay pieces and painting them with pigments obtained from plants and fruits.
 Wauja pottery is often sold in the cities and is also used as a bargaining chip with other villages.

 Coming of age

 Boys come of age when they turn 10 years old.
 The male initiation ritual, pohoka, in which the boy's ear is pierced, usually occurs during August.
 During the period of the pohoka, the boy cannot eat fish, and his parents and godparents cannot have sexual intercourse.
 Flutes are played for the preceding day, and the night before the piercing, villagers sing until dawn.

-Girls come of age when they begin menstruating, though the female initiation ritual, kajatapá, is only done on girls who are to become amuluneju.
+Girls come of age when they begin menstruating, though the female initiation ritual, kajatapá, is only done on girls who are to become amuluneju (female leader).
 Singing is held throughout the day, and nearby villages are invited to attend.
 Guests go fishing before returning to the village to dance.
 There are fights between men and women, before the singing resumes.
 Kajatapá concludes when the older women of the village put a cord, uluri, on the initiated girls.